 Like seriously, allow yourself to be pleasant.
 What is it about today’s society that sees smiling and pleasantness as something abstract?
 Have you ever smiled at someone and they looked at you like you were absolutely crazy?
 Many people walk around not knowing whether to be happy or sad.
 They take their cues from what everyone else is doing.
 Trust, it’s not you, it’s them.
 So give yourself the gift of laughter my friend and CHOOSE to be intentional about your happiness.
 Did you know laughter decreases cortisol, increases immune cells, and fights infections?
 So we might be talking weight-loss, and not getting sick.
 Laughter is by far the easiest way to maintain that sexy body!
 So take time to give your body what it actually needs.

 Eliminate “Supposed To Be’s”

-If you’ve ever said “This is how it’s supposed to be”.
+If you’ve ever said, “This is how it’s supposed to be”.
 Ask yourself “Is it really?”
-Society will tell you how to look, what to eat, how to speak, how to love and how to breathe!
+Society will tell you how to look, what to eat, how to speak, how to love, and how to breathe!
 Your only “supposed to be” is what has made you/will make you truly happy.
 Acting based on “supposed to be’s” is a waste of time because you’ll always desire to do what you love to do.
-So before you take any decisions, especially life changing ones, ask yourself the following questions: Am I honestly happy with this decision or is this pressure from external voices?
-Get comfortable with the idea that you can’t please everyone and its not your job to.
+So before you make any decisions, especially life-changing ones, ask yourself the following question: Am I honestly happy with this decision or is this pressure from external voices?
+Get comfortable with the idea that you can’t please everyone and it’s not your job to do so.